Tri-panel Arbitration: A Time When Three Heads Can Be Better Than One - ADR Systems

 Judge Panter is known for his thorough and intelligent approach to settlements and the boundless energy he brings to the dispute resolution process.
 Judge Panter has more than 30 years of legal experience and brings a unique and empathic approach to counsel and their clients.
 He has mediated a wide variety of commercial and personal injury cases.

-View Judge Panter’s availability
+View Judge Panter’s Full Bio

 ADR Systems, It’s Settled.®